Beyond Strong labels: Weakly-supervised Learning Based on Gaussian Pseudo Labels for The Segmentation of Ellipse-like Vascular Structures in Non-contrast CTs: Method

 \subsubsection{Gaussian Heatmap Generation}

-With the five fundamental elliptical parameters, the heatmap of 2D Gaussian heatmap can be generated as pseudo labels.
-We elaborately assign the heatmap with its intensity ${\bf{{\rm I}}} \in [0,1]$, where the pixels that are enclosed by the ellipse curve contain intensities larger than 0.5 while the outliers are less than 0.5.
-This mechanism corresponds to the binary segmentation, i.e., the region containing intensities ${\bf{{\rm I}}} > 0.5$ are regarded as the positive ones.
+With the five fundamental elliptical parameters, the heatmaps of 2D Gaussian can be generated as pseudo labels.We elaborately assign the heatmap with its intensity ${\bf{{\rm I}}} \in [0,1]$, where the pixels that are enclosed by the ellipse curve contain intensities larger than 0.5 while the outliers are less than 0.5.
+This mechanism corresponds to the binary segmentation, with the activation of the sigmoid function mapping the output of the model into $[0,1]$, the regions containing intensities ${\bf{{\rm I}}} > 0.5$ are regarded as the predicted results.
 Generally, the Bivariate Gaussian Probability Density Function (PDF) is expressed as

 where ${\bf{X}} = {[x,y]^{\rm T}} \sim \mathcal{N}({\bm{\mu }},\bm{\Sigma} )$ contains two random variables in two orthogonal dimensions. ${\bm{\mu }} \in {\mathbb{R}^2}$ is the mean vector defining the location of the central point. $\bm{\Sigma} \in {\mathbb{R}^{2 \times 2}}$ is a positive semi-definite matrix representing the covariance matrix of the two variables.
 As a real symmetric matrix, $\bm{\Sigma}$ can be orthogonally diagonalized as